vikingeducation/project_tdd_minesweeper/pseudocode.md

     Create 100 cells [Cell]
-      10 of these cells should have mines [Cell] Randomly distribute cells throughout the array [Board] Display initial board with all uncleared cells [View]
+      10 of these cells should have mines [Cell] Randomly distribute cells throughout the array [Board] Display initial board with all uncleared cells [Renderer]

   Start the game [Game]
-    Print game instructions to player [View]
+    Print game instructions to player [Renderer]
     Loop while game is not lost (player has not "cleared a mine") or won (player has cleared all mines) [Game]

       Prompt player for action he wants to take (clear, flag, reset, quit) [Player]